tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

 <div class="black-story">

   <p class="question">
-    When he <i>finally</i> got the answer he had been looking for, <br>it was too late to take the question back.
+    When he finally got the answer he had been looking for, <br>it was too late to take the question back.
   </p>

   <details>